 With all the new technology emerging, like IOT, AI, etc., there are going to be large increases in data being collected, and this should have a direct impact on the rise of data-refining.

 So, yes data-refining is likely going to be a bigger and bigger deal... and Ian King claims there is one company at the center of it all.
-He claims that this one "little known" company has a "near monopoly" on the industry and is set to reap most of the expected 18,767% growth of data-refining in the coming years.
+He claims that this one "little known" company has a "near monopoly" on the industry and is set to reap most of the expected growth in the industry... which let me remind you King tells us "could explode more than six-fold in next few years".

 So, what is the stock that Ian King claims is "right at the center of it all"?